KxSystems/docs/docs/license/gcp-insights.md

 ## 10. Term and termination

-1.  **Term and modified terms.** Except as provided in sections 10.2 and 10.3 below so long as User has paid its fees to Microsoft Azure, this Agreement will remain in force.
+1.  **Term and modified terms.** Except as provided in sections 10.2 and 10.3 below so long as User has paid its fees to Google, this Agreement will remain in force.

 2.  **Termination for cause.** Either party may terminate this Agreement at any time upon written notice to the other party if